 Remain ambitious

-Don’t let any disappointment in life hold you back from whatever it is you want to do.
-Take your courage, strength and ability to bounce back from disappointment, and use these valuable assets to steer you into whatever you want to do in the future.
-The sun rises every day indiscriminately – it doesn’t go, “I failed Australia yesterday because I got blocked by rain clouds!” – be like the sun, every day is a new day.
+Don’t let disappointment hold you back from what you want to do.
+Take your courage, strength and ability to bounce back from disappointment and use these valuable assets to steer you into whatever you want to do in the future.